dannsam/xenko-docs/manual/audio/custom-audio-data.md

 <span class="label label-doc-level">Advanced</span>
 <span class="label label-doc-audience">Programmer</span>

 You can generate audio using your own mechanism.
 To do this, create a subclass of [DynamicSoundSource](xref:SiliconStudio.Xenko.Audio.DynamicSoundSource).
+For an example of how to implement this, see the `CompressedSoundSource` source code.

 ## Example code